kjosinj/Identifying-Dog-Breed/README.md

 Model_Xception-Initial : Python notebook that contains the CNN model that was trained using the Xception pre-trained model (transfer learning), include the resulting model performance metrics.

-Model_Xception-Final : Python notebook that contains the CNN model that was trained using the Xception pre-trained model (transfer learning) along with dropout normalization aimed at improving overfitting within the model, include the resulting model performance metrics.
+Model_Xception-Final : Python notebook that contains the CNN model that was trained using the Xception pre-trained model (transfer learning) along with dropout normalization, include the resulting model performance metrics.